kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 }
 ```

-18. Follow by a restart on the docker engine
+18. Follow by a restart on the docker engine, follow by a rebuild of the image to v3

 ```
 systemctl restart docker